corb555/Gdal-helper/docs/readme.md

 ```

 #### `add_version` / `get_version`
 Embeds the current **Git Commit Hash** of the working directory into GeoTIFF metadata tags, or retrieves it.
 This ensures
-data provenance, allowing you to trace exactly which version of the configuration generated a specific map TIFF.
+data provenance, allowing you to trace exactly which version of the configuration generated a specific  TIFF.

 *   If the repository has uncommitted changes, a **`-dirty`** suffix is appended to the hash.
 *   **Requirements:** Git must be installed, and the command must be run from within a versioned git repository.